AbsaOSS/hermes/_docs/0.3/usage/plugins/info-file-comparison-plugin.md

 redirect_from: /docs/usage/plugins/info-file-comparison-plugin
 ---

-Info file comparison plugin executes a Hermeses Info File Comparison module
+Info file comparison plugin executes a Hermes's Info File Comparison module

 Arguments (`args`) are expected in the same format as described in the [documentation]({{ site.baseurl }}/docs/{{ page.version }}/usage/info-file-comparison#parameters) about running an info file comparison.